 The existing house is a mas that the late grandfather bought many years ago, and he spent his life taking care of it and slowly building additions and taking care of its garden.

-The JEC's only initial demand was that they wanted to live on the ground floor.
+The JEC family's only initial demand was that they wanted to live on the ground floor.
 The plot was big enough for a single-storey house, so they don't have to go up and down the stairs when they get old.

 The JEC's first question was whether it was better to keep the existing mas or to demolish it and build a new structure instead?

-It was slowly self-built by a mason and the late grandfather.
+This mas was slowly transformed by a mason and the late grandfather.
 Through the years, on the weekends and holidays, he invented a magic, humble atmosphere.
 Starting from a 45 m2 basic house on two floors, he used his skills as a watchmaker to assemble several light, improvised porches where the family used to cook, eat and spend most of their time.
 A second outdoor house.

 2. BUILDING MATERIALS.

-So what we need to find is a way to repair and upcycle these outdoor structures, and add some more inhabitable air to them.
+So what we need to find is a way to repair and upcycle these structures, and add some more inhabitable air among them.

 This indoors air will be placed in the worst area of the plot, which is often shaded by the main house.